baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

     It displays information and statistics about all your network card such as packets, kilobytes per second, average packet sizes and more.
     **Example Usage:** `nicstat -i wlan0 1`
-* OpenWRT Console Connection
+* OpenWrt Console Connection
     * [`telnet`][] is a protocol which is part of the TCP/IP suite and used on the Internet or local area networks to provide a bidirectional interactive text-oriented communication facility using a virtual terminal connection.
     **Example Usage:** `telnet 192.168.8.1`

-# Getting WiFI Connected with WRTnode
+# Getting WiFi Connected with WRTnode

 ## Getting Connected with WRTnode Via GUI
-The easiest way to get connected with OpenWRT on Ubuntu is via the [network menu in the menu bar][08].
+The easiest way to get connected with OpenWrt on Ubuntu is via the [network menu in the menu bar][08].
-We know from the [WRTnode documentation][04] that the SSID being broadcasted by the WRTNode is "WRTnodeXXXX", where the XXX is the last 4 digits of the OpenWRT's MAC address.
+We know from the [WRTnode documentation][04] that the SSID being broadcasted by the WRTNode is "WRTnodeXXXX", where the XXX is the last 4 digits of the OpenWrt's MAC address.
 In my case its "WRTnode9976".
 The [WRTnode documentation][04] also says that the default WiFi password is "12345678".